elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

 ---

-### What happens when a function parameter does not get provided?
+### What happens when a function argument does not get provided?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If a function parameter isn't supplied during invocation, it assumes the value is “undefined” within the function, which may lead to unexpected results or errors.
+  <div><strong>Interview Response:</strong> If a function argument isn't supplied during invocation, it assumes the value is “undefined” within the function, which may lead to unexpected results or errors.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />